ShawonAshraf/showkokhon-web/README.md

 ![pwa](./pwa.png)

-If you're running Chrome 77 or newer browsers you install ShowKokhon as a PWA.
+If you're running Chrome 77 or newer browsers you can install ShowKokhon as a PWA.
 Chrome will show a install button when you load the page.

 ## Repo
 - [GitLab](https://gitlab.com/ShawonAshraf/showkokhon-web)